wilsotobianco/prescrypto-docs/docs/api/medic.md

 :::note

-Save Medic token in your side as it will be needed to do create the Deeplink to login.
+Don’t forget to save your medic token, as you’ll need it later to create a Deeplink for logging in.

 :::